Urea: Resins

 Urea is a raw material for the manufacture of formaldehyde based resins, such as UF, MUF, and MUPF, used mainly in wood-based panels, for instance, particleboard, fiberboard, OSB, and plywood.

 Explosives

 Urea can be used in a reaction with nitric acid to make urea nitrate, a high explosive that is used industrially and as part of some improvised explosive devices.

 Automobile systems

-Urea is used in Selective Non-Catalytic Reduction (SNCR) and Selective Catalytic Reduction (SCR) reactions to reduce the NO_{x}| pollutants in exhaust gases from combustion from diesel, dual fuel, and lean-burn natural gas engines.
+Urea is used in Selective Non-Catalytic Reduction (SNCR) and Selective Catalytic Reduction (SCR) reactions to reduce the pollutants in exhaust gases from diesel, dual fuel, and lean-burn natural gas engines.
 The BlueTec system, for example, injects a water-based urea solution into the exhaust system.
-Ammonia (NH3) produced by the hydrolysis of urea reacts with nitrogen oxides (NO_{x}|) and is converted into nitrogen gas (N2) and water within the catalytic converter.
-The conversion of noxious NO_{x}| to innocuous N2 is described by the following simplified global equation:
+Ammonia produced by the hydrolysis of urea reacts with nitrogen oxides and is converted into nitrogen gas (N2) and water within the catalytic converter.
+The conversion of noxious to innocuous N2 is described by the following simplified global equation: